The design decision that almost ruined the Moon landing

 “After a full day of evaluation by [NASA astronaut] Ed White,” Kelly recalled, “Grumman’s proposed use of rope, block and tackle for lunar surface egress was declared unacceptable.
 White found it too difficult and unnecessarily hazardous for what should be a routine activity.”

-In fact, Mercury astronaut White not only found the whole thing unappealing and impractical, but he also injured the ligaments in one of his feet while trying to hoist himself up with the rope.
+In fact, White not only found the whole thing unappealing and impractical, but he also injured the ligaments in one of his feet while trying to hoist himself up with the rope.

 And so the lunar module got a ladder, attached to its front leg, with nine rungs, starting just below the hatch and ending well short of the craft’s footpad, to prevent any chance of damage in case of a hard landing.